EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **6. Edit/Delete an Expense**

-As a user, I want to edit or delete an existing expense so I can fix errors or remove expenses that are no longer relevant.
+As Stacie (an organized roommate who manages shared and personal expenses), I want to edit or delete an existing expense so I can fix errors or remove expenses that are no longer relevant.

 Acceptance Criteria
 - The user can open any existing expense and modify its details